mugahed94/Hotel-Management-System/README.md

 ## Definitions
 - Housekeeping :
 Cleaning and tiding rooms.
 - Hotel Events :
 events organized by the hotel such as birthday parties.
+-Hotel Services:
+Housekeeping, laundry, food and drinks, car rental, parking, ...etc.

 ## Overall Description